WistfulHopes/KOFXIVDecomp/README.md

 ## Contributing
 Contributions are very welcome!
 Please file issues or submit pull requests.

-I recommend grabbing the EXE with the PDB file from debugging.games, which will aid in understanding classes and structs.
+I recommend grabbing the EXE with the PDB file from http://debugging.games/, which will aid in understanding classes and structs.
 Note that this download does not include any assets or a cracked executable, so it will be unplayable without owning the Steam version of the game, only aiding in analysis.